 InTEC is not aware of proposed retaining walls at this site.
-Some of the grade beams may act as retaining structures in addition to transferring vertical loads such as step down garages.
+Some of the grade beams may act as retaining structures in addition to transferring vertical loads such as step-down garages.
 Some cantilever retaining walls may be needed at this site.
 The following equivalent fluid density values may be used for preliminary calculations.

-Equivalent Fluid Density PCF

-Backfill Material Active Condition At Rest condition
+Backfill Material Equivalent Flu Active Condition

 a.
 Crushed Limestone 40 55

 b.
 Clean Sand 45 60

 c.
 On-site clays 75 95